aiforsec/LADDER/README.md

 # LADDER

-This repository contains implementation for the paper "Looking Beyond IoCs: Automatically Extracting Attack Patterns from External CTI" accepted at RAID, 2023
+This repository contains implementation for the paper "Looking Beyond IoCs: Automatically Extracting Attack Patterns from External CTI" accepted at RAID, 2023.
+Author version of the paper can be found at: https://arxiv.org/abs/2211.01753

 ### How to Run